mianohh/sentilink-ai/README.md

 3. Edit `config.php` with your database credentials.
 4. Upload all files to a local or live PHP-enabled server.
 5. Access `index.php` to start using the prototype.
-> ✅ Optional: Enable testnet wallet integration in `/api/blockchain.php` (coming soon).
+> ✅ Optional: Ethereum integration will be added in future versions.

 ---